officelearn/azure-docs.sv-se/articles/sql-database/sql-database-connectivity-architecture.md

 ## <a name="next-steps"></a>Nästa steg

-- Information om hur du ändrar Azure SQL Database anslutnings princip för en Azure SQL Database-Server finns i avsnittet om att ansluta [-princip](https://docs.microsoft.com/cli/azure/sql/server/conn-policy).
+- For information on how to change the Azure SQL Database connection policy for an Azure SQL Database server, see [conn-policy](https://docs.microsoft.com/cli/azure/sql/server/conn-policy).
-- Information om hur du Azure SQL Database anslutnings beteende för klienter som använder ADO.NET 4,5 eller en senare version finns i [portar bortom 1433 för ADO.NET 4,5](sql-database-develop-direct-route-ports-adonet-v12.md).
+- For information about Azure SQL Database connection behavior for clients that use ADO.NET 4.5 or a later version, see [Ports beyond 1433 for ADO.NET 4.5](sql-database-develop-direct-route-ports-adonet-v12.md).
-- Allmän översikts information om program utveckling finns i [Översikt över SQL Database program utveckling](sql-database-develop-overview.md).
+- For general application development overview information, see [SQL Database Application Development Overview](sql-database-develop-overview.md).